survivejs/site/posts/51-survivejs-react-253.md

 ## Overview of the Situation

 This release, 2.5, is easily the biggest I've done in a while.
-Just extracting the Webpack portions wasn't enough.
+Just extracting the webpack portions wasn't enough.
 I felt the book needed polish.
 As a result I ended up rewriting a significant portion of it.
 It took time but I'm happy with the outcome.

 The book consists of smaller, more focused chapters now.
 This brings down the difficulty while allowing me to cover different dimensions of React in greater detail.
 The rework enables me to develop further content easier than the old one.
 You can see this also in the application architecture.